tassiLuca/smart-coffee-machine/docs/report.md

 ![Self-Test Task](out/state-chart-self-test-task.svg)

+Since this task only takes care of the system self-test, its period is set up 500ms.

 ### Communication Task
 This task has only one state, during which:
 - send the machine infos through the Serial line in order to setting up the GUI on the Java Program;
 - check if some message has been posted on the Serial Line by the Java Program (in order to resume the machine status).

+Given its nature, this task was also conceived with a fairly long period of 1 second.

+## UML Class Diagram
+Below the UML Class Diagram of the solution.
+As you can see all the sensors and actuators, as well as the products management, are encapsulated inside a `Machine` abstraction, which exposes an API which make it possible to be controlled; all the tasks shares an instance of the machine.

+For what concerns the tasks and their states, here it is used the [State Pattern (GoF)](https://refactoring.guru/design-patterns/state).